ppy/osu-wiki/news/2025/2025-03-30-4-digit-world-cup-2025-registrations-now-open.md

 [Last year](https://osu.ppy.sh/home/news/2024-06-24-4-digit-world-cup-2024-concludes) broke records again with 58 teams competing for the crown.
 The reigning champions ::{ flag=US }:: United States proved their worth with a conclusive 7–3 win against returning finalist ::{ flag=CA }:: Canada, claiming the first back-to-back titles in 4WC history.
 The old guard of ::{ flag=CN }:: China rounded out the podium at 3rd place, bringing them back to the top after a 7–8th finish in the previous year.

+To spice up the competition, we're shifting the difficulty of the mappools down a gear this time in order to make the tournament more accessible for a wider range of players.

 ## Tournament schedule

 | Event | Dates |